Theory-to-Practice Gap for Neural Networks and Neural Operators: Introduction

 \paragraph{Operator Learning. } In addition to the aforementioned works on neural networks in finite-dimensions, there has also been increasing interest in operator learning \cite{kls2024hna}.
 The aim of operator learning is to approximate non-linear operators $\cG: \cX \to \cY$, mapping between infinite-dimensional function spaces $\cX$ and $\cY$.
 In applications, such operators often arise as solution operators associated with a partial differential equation, but more general classes of operators can be considered.
 To approximate such $\cG$, operator learning frameworks generalize neural networks to this infinite-dimensional setting.
 Empirically, the most successful approach is usually based on supervised learning from training data, and hence the same questions as discussed above also arise in this context.

 Early work on operator learning dates back to a foundational paper by Chen and Chen \cite{chen1995universal}.
 Without any claim of completeness, we mention a number of works studying the parametric complexity of operator learning which aim to relate the model size to the achieved approximation accuracy, including both upper bounds on the required number of parameters, e.g. \cite{herrmann2024neural,KLM_JMLR2020,franco2023approximation,marcati2023}, as well as lower bounds, e.g. \cite{mhaskar1997neural,lanthaler2023pcanet,lanthaler2024parametric,lanthaler2024lipschitzoperators}.
-The data (or sampling) complexity of operator learning has e.g. been studied in \cite{adcock2024optimal,liu2024deep,adcock2024learninglipschitzoperatorsrespect}.
-In connection with the present work, we also highlight \cite{NLM2024data}, where approximation spaces for the Fourier neural operator are introduced, and upper bounds on the sampling complexity of learning on these spaces are discussed.
+The data (or sample) complexity of operator learning has e.g. been studied in \cite{adcock2024optimal,liu2024deep,adcock2024learninglipschitzoperatorsrespect}. \mt{While the present work is restricted to the noiseless setting, some related work has investigated the sample complexity of operator learning in the setting of noisy data \cite{chen2026, de2023convergence, JMLR:v25:22-0719,reinhardt2024statistical, subedi2025operator}.} In connection with the present work, we also highlight \cite{NLM2024data}, where approximation spaces for the Fourier neural operator are introduced, and upper bounds on the sample complexity of learning on these spaces are discussed.
 Closely related spaces will be discussed in this work.
 These spaces, which are an infinite-dimensional generalization of the approximation spaces $U^\alpha$ introduced in \cite{grohs2023proof} (and described above), represent classes of Deep Operator Networks and kernel-integral based neural operators with a parametric approximation rate $\alpha$.
 They will be introduced and studied in Sections \ref{sec:don} and \ref{sec:no}.

 In the context we are able to generalize the theory-to-practice gap to the infinite-dimensional setting: Assuming access to an optimal algorithm for the reconstruction of the underlying mapping from $N$ samples, we show that the best achievable convergence rate $N^{-\beta_\ast}$ on the relevant approximation spaces is upper bounded by $1/p$, if the reconstruction error is measured in a Bochner $L^p$-norm.
 These results are provided in Theorems \ref{thm:main-don} and \ref{thm:unif-don} (Deep Operator Networks) and Theorems \ref{thm:main-no} and \ref{thm:unif-no} (kernel-integral based neural operators) and they uncover fundamental limits on the convergence guarantees that are possible in the context of operator learning: one cannot improve on the standard Monte-Carlo rate, irrespective of how high the parametric convergence rate may be.